fitry29/Data-from-text-file-JAVA/README.md

 # Data-from-text-file-JAVA

-Store data in person.txt into object and update it put in UpdatedPerson.txt
+Store data that in person.txt into object and update it into new file UpdatedPerson.txt